renatodeleao/a11y-vue-dialog/README.md

 ## Usage

-A renderless/headless component provides all the functionality required to build a proper `Dialog`, but gives zero f*cks about your markup and styles.
+A renderless/headless component provides all the functionality required to build a proper `Dialog`, but gives zero f*cks about your styles.
 As such you have full control over it and have to DYI.
 Here's a basic example on how to do it:

 ```vue
 <!-- AppBaseDialog.vue -->